 If you’re ready to join the ranks of cigar smokers, here is how to get started.
 The first step is selecting the right cigars to “practice” with.
-You should start by choosing several different single cigars at Southern Cigar & Tobacco.
+You should start by choosing several different single cigars at Southern Cigar.
 Do not buy a box of cigars until you have sampled a few singles, first.
-Don’t be afraid to ask the owner Bob for advice.
+Don’t be afraid to ask our friendly staff for advice.

 Today there are a larger variety of cigars than ever before.
 Selecting a cigar is the first and most important part of the experience.
 First, decide the level of body you are comfortable with.
 Strength for the sake of strength is overrated.
 A full body cigar should be felt in your stomach rather than in your throat or on your palate.
 The thickness of the wrapper leaf is a good measure of the body of a cigar.
 A thicker wrapper will generally deliver fuller body as it has a greater amount of oils.
 The thickness of the wrapper can be gauged by looking at the area where the wrapper overlaps in a cigar.
 Next, you will need to decide on a size.
 This should be determined by the amount of time you have available for smoking as well as the amount of smoke you enjoy.
 The large ring gauges (52-60) deliver large amounts of smoke and flavor.
 The medium ring gauges (43-50) are ideal for most blends as they are a good balance of smoke and flavor.